dunmanhigh/web_templates/Weather App/README.md

 # This is the folder for Weather App templates

-Open a Pull Request following the naming convention `category/description_of_PR`
+Open a Pull Request following the naming convention `Weather App/description_of_PR`